Nyan-SouthKorea/RealSense_YOLO-ObjectDetection-with-Depth-Package/README.md

 - **Camera Specifications**:
   - Image size should be confirmed and be 640x480 or less due to the large amount of image data.
 This minimizes the data load on the robot side.
-  - The best model that can run on the NU4100, confirmed through various experiments, is YOLOv7 480x288, with a total of 138,240 pixels.
-The optimal image size for the NU4100, considering the modified global shutter image size and similar ratio, is 416x320 with 133,120 pixels.
+  - The best model that can run on the small test NPU, confirmed through various experiments, is YOLOv7 480x288, with a total of 138,240 pixels.
+The optimal image size for the small test NPU, considering the modified global shutter image size and similar ratio, is 416x320 with 133,120 pixels.

-- **Camera Setup**:
-  - Two cameras are used to check two views simultaneously.
-The moving platform will have an upper view RealSense camera, while the air purifier will have an upper 2D RGB camera looking downwards.
-  - The air purifier's 2D RGB camera will be installed at an angle looking down from above.
-Avoidance criteria will be created based on the pixel distance to detected objects.
-While the exact distance cannot be known, a rough avoidance method will be implemented.

-## Development Details

-We will develop an object detection package and deliver it to S/W team.

 1. **Input Data**: Numpy image.
 2. **Return Data**: List containing the results of object detection.